lewei50/Solar-PV-Monitoring/HomeAssistant-InfluxDB-Grafana/README.md

-tutorial : Build a local solar PV monitoring system with Home Assistant and Garafana
+tutorial : Build a local solar PV plant monitoring system with Home Assistant and Garafana

-# System Overview
+# 1. Introduction

+This tutorial introduces an open source project, that you can build your own solar PV plant monitoring system by using bi-directional WiFi energy meter and some open source platforms including Home Assistant, InfluxDB and Garafana.

+# 2. Project overview

-## Demo
+## 2.1 System demo

 http://ha.iammeter.com:13000/ or [http://grafana.iammeter.com](http://grafana.iammeter.com/)